Dr. Alex Stone, DPT, CSCS

 Traditional, Fixed, or Static Cupping

 This method uses negative pressure.
 One example is when a flame is lit inside the cup to suck out the oxygen.
-The cup is then quickly placed on the skin, creating a vacuum.
+The hot cup is then quickly placed on the skin, creating a vacuum.

 Another non-flame method (also negative pressure) is when pump cups are used; a pump is attached to the cup that sucks the air out.